IMZihad21/react-articles/20241127_Master_React_API_Management_with_TanStack_React_Query__Best_Practices_&_Examples.md

 ### Mutating Data with `useApiMutation`

 Mutations handle data modifications such as creating, updating, or deleting resources.
-Here’s how you can implement a reusable mutation hook.
+Hereâ€™s how you can implement a reusable mutation hook.

 ```typescript
 import { useMutation, UseMutationResult } from "@tanstack/react-query";